moredip/blog.thepete.net/source/_posts/2012-08-02-octopress-deployment-pipeline.markdown

 ## Done

 That's pretty much it.
 It's a simple lightweight system that give me just enough release management with very little overhead.

+## TODO

+Ideally I'd like to have my pre-prod environment use a slightly different Octopress configuration than my prod environment.
+For example I'd like to turn off disqus commenting in pre-prod since I don't want people to make comments on preview posts which may well be lost once I promote to prod.
+I'd also like to add a little banner so people know they'e viewing a preview copy of my blog.

+I'm not quite sure at the moment on the best way to approach this, so I'm leaving it be for now.